Things to do in Patagonia

 More about Patagonia

-Best time to visit Patagonia in Chile is the summer season from the end of the year through to March.
+The best time to visit Patagonia is the summer season between November and March.

 A triangle of land at the end of the world, with calving glaciers, shattered fjords and jagged mountains, Patagonia stirs the heart of red-blooded adventurers.

 Patagonia is surprisingly vast, but our suggested itineraries help you explore the parts that interest you most - whether that's trekking, marine life, glaciers or local culture.

 Torres del Paine National Park is one of the brightest jewels in Chilean Patagonia’s well-bedecked crown.

 Home to some of the world’s only advancing glaciers and dramatic mountain scenery, Los Glaciares National Park in Argentine Patagonia is not to be missed.